Damon Hill: Williams (1993–96)

 In the next round in Europe, Hill again finished second behind Senna and ahead of a lapped Prost.
-In his first full season, Hill benefited from the experience of his veteran French teammate.
 He continued to impress as the season went on, and in San Marino Hill took the lead at the start, though he was passed by Prost and Senna and ultimately retired with a spin due to a brake failure.
 Mechanical problems returned in Spain where he kept pace with Prost for most of the race only for his engine to fail.

 After strong podiums in Monaco and Canada, Hill took his first career pole in France, finishing second to Prost after team orders prevented him from seriously challenging for the win.
 He looked set to win the before another engine failure put him out and led the comfortably only to suffer a puncture with two laps left, handing the win to Prost.

 At the Hungarian race, Hill did take his first career win after leading from start to finish.
 In doing so he became the first son of a Formula One Grand Prix winner to take victory himself, and he followed it with two more wins, first at Spa where he took the lead following a pit stop problem for Prost, and then at the where Prost's engine failed towards the end.
 His third consecutive win clinched the Constructors' Championship for Williams and moved him temporarily to second in the Drivers' standings.
 At the Hill came from the back of the grid to third, having stalled on the warm up lap from pole.
 He finished the season by finishing fourth in Japan and third in Australia, though he lost second in the Drivers' Championship to Ayrton Senna, who passed Hill by winning the last two races.